-- 1. To learn the concept of life skills and its importance in relation to personality development of an individual. - 2.
+- a.
+To learn the concept of life skills and its importance in relation to personality development of an individual. - b.
+To know the different types of life skills relevance to individual and social situations. - c.
+To adapt the good interpersonal and communicative skills.d.
 To become aware of the components of life skills and the method of imparting knowledge of life skills.

-a.
-Introduction to life skills, the performance of life skills, the relationship between life skills and individual personality development, life skills development and its effects on relationship patterns.
+- a.
+Introduction to life skills, the performance of life skills, the relationship between life skills and individual personality development. - b.
+Life skills development and its effects on relationship patterns.